AbelPetrova/Test-Cases/README.md

 ## 8. Test the login feature with valid credentials.

-Description: Test the login feature by using valid credentials for email/username/phone number and password.
+**Description:** Test the login feature by using valid credentials for email/username/phone number and password.

+**Steps to reproduce:**
-Case 1 (valid email)
+* Case 1 (valid email)
-Steps to reproduce:
-Access the Login page
+1. Access the Login page
-Insert a valid email
+2. Insert a valid email
-Insert a valid password
+3. Insert a valid password
-Click on login button
+4. Click on login button

-Case 2 (valid username)
+* Case 2 (valid username)
-Steps to reproduce:
-Access the Login page
+1. Access the Login page
-Insert a valid username
+2. Insert a valid username
-Insert a valid password
+3. Insert a valid password
-Click on login button
+4. Click on login button

-Case 3 (valid phone number)
+* Case 3 (valid phone number)
-Steps to reproduce:
-Access the Login page
+1. Access the Login page
-Insert a valid phone number
+2. Insert a valid phone number
-Insert a valid password
+3. Insert a valid password
-Click on login button
+4. Click on login button

-Expected results: Logging in with valid credentials should redirect the user to the instagram's landing menu.
+**_Expected results:_** Logging in with valid credentials should redirect the user to the instagram's landing menu.

-Non-Functional

-Compatibility Test

 ## 9. Test website compatibility for multiple browsers.
+// Non-Functional tests - Compatibility

-Description: Verify if the website runs properly using different web browsers: Chrome, Safari, Firefox.
+**Description:** Verify if the website runs properly using different web browsers: Chrome, Safari, Firefox.

+**Steps to reproduce:**
-Case 1 (Chrome)
+* Case 1 (Chrome)
-Steps to reproduce:
-Open Chrome browser
+1. Open Chrome browser
-Proceed to the Instagram login page
+2. Proceed to the Instagram login page
-Perform a quick check test
+3. Perform a quick check test

-Case 2 (Firefox)
+* Case 2 (Firefox)
-Steps to reproduce:
-Open Firefox browser
+1. Open Firefox browser
-Proceed to the Instagram login page
+2. Proceed to the Instagram login page
-Perform a quick check test
+3. Perform a quick check test

-Case 3 (Safari)
+* Case 3 (Safari)
-Steps to reproduce:
-Open Safari browser
+1. Open Safari browser
-Proceed to the Instagram login page
+2. Proceed to the Instagram login page
-Perform a quick check test
+3. Perform a quick check test

-Expected results: The website behaves properly having no broken UI assets and all buttons and features are functional.
+**_Expected results:_** The website behaves properly having no broken UI assets and all buttons and features are functional.

-Load Test

 ## 10. Test the login page behavior under high load conditions.
+// Non-Functional tests - Load Test

-Description: Simulate a large number of authentication requests to the server within a short period of time, to assess how the system handles a heavy load.
+**Description:** Simulate a large number of authentication requests to the server within a short period of time, to assess how the system handles a heavy load.

-Steps to reproduce:
+**Steps to reproduce:**
-Open the testing tool (ex: Apache JMeter)
+1. Open the testing tool (ex: Apache JMeter)
-Define a configuration that simulates 500 users attempting to log in simultaneously Run the load test
+2. Define a configuration that simulates 500 users attempting to log in simultaneously

-Expected results:
+3. Run the load test

+**_Expected results:_**
-The response time of the login page should remain within acceptable limits (values can be defined) The error rate should be minimal.
+* The response time of the login page should remain within acceptable limits (values can be defined)
+* The error rate should be minimal.
-The system's resource utilization, such as CPU, memory, and network usage, are within acceptable limits (values can be defined)
+* The system's resource utilization, such as CPU, memory, and network usage, are within acceptable limits (values can be defined)